garyfleming/apis-for-decades/apis.md

 > Architectural Styles and the Design of Network-based Software Architectures.

-^ In 2000, Fielding submitted his Doctoral disseration.
+^ In 2000, Fielding submitted his Doctoral dissertation.
 It was titled "Architectural Styles and the Design of Network-based Software Architectures."
 It's a good read; and something that you should read if you haven't because it was where an important idea was first defined.

 ---